mlochbaum/CrinGraph/Documentation.md

 The smoothed values have the same average as the unsmoothed values.
-They are also locally area-preserving, approximately, in that the average of smoothed over a large region will tend to be quite close to average the original ones.
+They are also locally area-preserving, approximately, in that the average of smoothed values over a large region will tend to be quite close to average the original ones.
 This is because, if the averages differ over a region, then the sum of squared differences over the region can be decreased by adding the difference of averages to each smoothed value.
 If the region is the entire graph, this just shifts the entire graph and has no effect on smoothness; for a region of the graph it only has a constant effect on smoothness since it only disrupts smoothness at the two boundaries between that region and the rest of the graph (in fact, by tapering off at the edges the effect on smoothness is smaller for larger regions).
 In contrast the accuracy is improved by an amount proportional to the size of the region: for a large enough region the tradeoff must be worth it.

 Graph SPL values are smoothed directly without converting them from decibels to a non-logarithmic unit.
 That means the discussion above